Floobits/news/_posts/2013-09-17-adding-settimeout-to-vim.md

 ...
 {% endhighlight %}

 You'll have to do this for a little while to get past Vim's initialization code.
-You may have to hit backspace to get rid of some control characters.
+You may also have to hit backspace to get rid of some control characters.

 {% highlight text %}
 ...